gatsbyjs/gatsby/docs/docs/create-source-plugin.md

 #### Hierarchical relationships

-An example of a hierarchical relationship would be a `transformer` plugin changing a file node's markdown string into a `childMarkdownRemark` node that is attached to that fileNode.
-The markdown node doesn't make sense outside of the file it belongs to.
+An example of a hierarchical relationship is `the gatsby-transformer-remark` plugin, which transforming a parent `fileNode`'s markdown string into a `MarkdownRemark` node.
+The transformer plugin adds its newly created child node as a child to the parent node using the action `createParentChildLink`.
+The markdown node is completely derived from the parent File node so wouldn't ever exist if the parent `fileNode` hadn't been created.

-When a parent node is deleted, Gatsby deletes all of the child nodes (and their child nodes, and so on).
+Because all children nodes are derived from their parent, when a parent node is deleted or changed, when a parent node is deleted, Gatsby deletes all of the child nodes (and their child nodes, and so on).

 *Creating the relationship*

 In order to create a parent/child relationship, when calling `createNode` for the child node the object that is passed in should have a `parent` key with the value set to the parent node's `id`.
 After this, call the `createParentChildLink` function exported inside `actions`.

-*Example*
+*Examples*

+[Here's the above example](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-transformer-remark/src/on-node-create.js#L34-L64) from the `gatsby-transformer-remark` source plugin.

-[Here's an example](https://github.com/gatsbyjs/gatsby/blob/1fb19f9ad16618acdac7eda33d295d8ceba7f393/packages/gatsby-transformer-sharp/src/on-node-create.js#L3-L25) from the `gatsby-transformer-sharp` source plugin.
+[Here's another example](https://github.com/gatsbyjs/gatsby/blob/1fb19f9ad16618acdac7eda33d295d8ceba7f393/packages/gatsby-transformer-sharp/src/on-node-create.js#L3-L25) from the `gatsby-transformer-sharp` source plugin.

 #### Foreign-key relationships